Posted February 20, 2019 in Breast Augmentation

 Silicone implants are made out of silicone exterior with silicone gel filling.
 Rather than being filled once inserted into the breasts, silicone implants are pre-filled and are inserted as ready-made units.
 Many women prefer silicone breast implants because they look and feel more natural than saline implants.
-Silicone implants come in a variety of sizes, shapes, projections and provide a very natural-looking result.
+Silicone implants come in a variety of sizes, shapes, projections, and provide a very natural-looking result.

 Your breast implant procedure

 Prior to surgery, you may be asked to undergo several lab tests, potentially a mammogram, and to avoid certain medications in the weeks leading to your surgery.
 You will also be scheduled for a pre-op appointment in where you will have the opportunity to finalize your breast implant size/shape and get all your questions answered in regards to post-operative care.
 A set of written instructions will also be provided.
 You’ll be given prescriptions for medications to get filled prior to surgery.
-They typically include a pain and anti-nausea medication.
+They typically include pain and anti-nausea medication.

 If you are a smoker, your surgeon will advise you to stop smoking in the weeks before breast augmentation.
-This is important because smoking reduces blood oxygenation, which can slow down healing and raise risk of complications.
+This is important because smoking reduces blood oxygenation, which can slow down healing and raise the risk of complications.

 On the day of your procedure, you’ll meet with your surgeon again to review the process and discuss any questions.
-Breast augmentations are performed under general anesthesia and is typically out patient which means you do not spend the night at the hospital.
+Breast augmentations are performed under general anesthesia and are typically outpatient which means you do not spend the night at the hospital.
 Once it’s complete, your breasts are bandaged and then covered with an ace wrap and/or surgical support bra.
 Finally, you’ll be moved to a recovery room while you awaken from the anesthesia.
 Once you are awake and vitals are stable, you will be able to go home.

-What to expect after your implant procedure
+What to expect after your implant procedure?

 Most people experience only minimal discomfort afterward, and while you may need some pain medication for the first day or two, you’ll likely be back to normal after a few days.
 When it comes to exercise and physical activity, you’ll need to avoid anything strenuous for ~2 weeks.
-Typically your post op appointment is scheduled at 1 week following surgery for a wound check and to ensure proper healing and possible suture removal.
+Typically your post-op appointment is scheduled at 1 week following surgery for a wound check and to ensure proper healing and possible suture removal.

 Swelling and bruising are also part of the normal healing process and will fade as the weeks pass.
-Arnica gel and silicone based scar creams are recommended to apply.
+Arnica gel and silicone-based scar creams are recommended to apply.